airhorns/batman/README.md

 * `data-bind-foo="bar.baz"`: defines a one-way binding from the given property `bar.baz` to any attribute `foo` on the node.

 * `data-foreach-bar="foo.bars"`: used to render a collection of zero or more items.
-If the collection descends from `Batman.Set`, then the DOM will be updated when items are added, removed.
-If it's a descendent of `Batman.SortableSet`, then its current sort.
+If the collection descends from `Batman.Set`, then the DOM will be updated when items are added or removed.

 #### Handling DOM events